freqtrade/freqtrade/docs/strategy-advanced.md

 ```

+!!!
+Note
+    `buy_tag` is limited to 100 characters, remaining data will be truncated.

 ## Custom stoploss

 The stoploss price can only ever move upwards - if the stoploss value returned from `custom_stoploss` would result in a lower stoploss price than was previously set, it will be ignored.
 The traditional `stoploss` value serves as an absolute lower level and will be instated as the initial stoploss.